The Sultans of Ping: History

 The band reformed as The Sultans of Ping in 2005.
 Their decision to reform was officially confirmed by drummer Morty McCarthy in an interview with the Cork Evening Echo’s Mark McAvoy published in April 2005.
 They later played a number of gigs with Jim Bob of Carter The Unstoppable Sex Machine.
 In 2006, the group played a show with Radio 2's Mark Radcliffe, and his band The Family Mahone, as part of Manchester's yearly Irish Festival.
 That same year, the Sultans of Ping released their live DVD U Talk 2 Much: Live At The Cork Savoy Theatre on Cherry Red Records.

 The band played several gigs in 2007, at the Brixton Academy in London (with Carter The Unstoppable Sex Machine), in Glasgow, and in Roscommon.
 They played a number of gigs in 2008, including Southend, London and Cork.

 Drummer Morty McCarthy has written a book on Cork slang entitled Dowtcha Boy.

 The title of the song "Give Him a Ball and a Yard of Grass", which appeared on their first album, was about Nottingham Forest player Nigel Clough and was based on a quote from football manager Brian Clough about John Robertson.
 The song contains several more of his sayings in its lyrics.
 This was given away free with Nottingham Forest Fanzine 'Brian' as a one track flexi-disk in April 1992.

 The band were announced as the support act for Carter The Unstoppable Sex Machine's 'Norf and Sarf' show at London's Brixton Academy in November 2011.
 In April 2015, the Sultans played a one off sold out gig at the Soundhouse, Leicester.

 Today, Niall O’Flaherty is a lecturer in the History of European Political Thought at King's College London, specialising in 18th and 19th century thinkers such as Thomas Robert Malthus and Charles Darwin.
 Pat O’Connell is in banking in London.
 Alan McFeely moved into film music.
 Morty McCarthy teaches English in Sweden.

 Impact

-"Where's Me Jumper" featured as the theme song to the Sky1 series of 2012, Moone Boy, and was the closing song in the Irish comedy of 2016, The Young Offenders.
-The band later explained that the song was based on a real incident in Nottingham hotspot The Black Orchid, however the item lost was in fact a cardigan.
-"Give Him a Ball and a Yard of Grass" is the theme song used by Irish national radio station Newstalk 106/108 on their 'Off The Ball' sports show.
+"Where's Me Jumper" featured as the theme song to the 2012 Sky1 series Moone Boy, and was the closing song in the 2016 Irish comedy The Young Offenders.
+The band later explained that the song was based on a real incident in Nottingham hotspot The Black Orchid, though the item lost was in fact a cardigan.
+"Give Him a Ball and a Yard of Grass" is the theme song used by the Republic of Ireland radio station Newstalk 106/108 on their 'Off The Ball' sports show.